Cloudlynx/docs/gettingstarted.rst

 3. Click on the **Delete Security Groups** button.
 4. Confirm the security group deletion by clicking on the **Delete Security Groups** button.

-.. sidebar:: **Note:**

-   The security group cannot be deleted as long as it is being used for one or more instances.

-.. sidebar:: **Note:**

-   The deletion of a security group cannot be undone.

 .. image:: _static/gettingstarted/fig29.png
    :alt: Confirm Delete Security Group

 Security Group Rules
 ^^^^^^^^^^^^^^^^^^^^

+.. sidebar:: **Note:**

+   Rules are automatically enforced for that security group as soon as you create or modify them.
+This takes effect on the instances that have the security group assigned to it.

 Modify the rules in a security group to allow access to instances through different ports and protocols.